Operations on spectral partition Lie algebras and TAQ cohomology: Unary operations

+for $a\leq 2b$, obtained by plugging the Adem relations into Priddy's machinery \cite[Theorem 2.5]{priddy} and discarding the summands whose binomial coefficient vanish.

-We are interested in the \textit{unstable} $\mathrm{Ext}$ group which is a variant of the Ext group obtained by regardding $\Sigma^{-j}\F$ as an unstable trivial module over $\R$ and imposing the unstablitly conditions $[Q^j|\alpha]=0$ for $j\leq |\alpha|$ in the bar complex, cf. \cite[\S 3]{unstable}.
-To incorporate the Koszul dual of the unstability conditions as well as the simplicial grading, we introduce the following ringoid. \begin{definition} Let $\pazocal{F}$ be the ringoid with objects the $\mathbb{Z}_{\leq 0}\times \mathbb{Z}$ and morphisms freely generated over $\F$ under juxtaposition by the following elements: for any $s\leq 0$ and all $i,j$ satisfying $i>-j$, there is an element $(Q^i)^*\in \pazocal{F}\big((s,j),(s-1,j-i)\big)$ of weight 2.
-Let $(\R')^!$ be the quotient of $\pazocal{F}$ by the ideal generated by the relations
+We are interested in the \textit{unstable} $\mathrm{Ext}$ group which is a variant of the Ext group obtained by regarding $\Sigma^{-j}\F$ as an unstable trivial module over $\R$ and imposing the unstability conditions $[Q^j|\alpha]=0$ for $j\leq |\alpha|$ in the bar complex, cf. \cite[\S 3]{unstable}.
+Note that the Koszul dual of the instability condition $Q^i|x=0$ is that $(Q^i)^*$ is undefined on $[x^\vee]$.
+It is thus convenient to record the operations $(Q^a)^*$ by a ringoid, which takes into account the degree of the element an operation is acting on.
+Explicitly, we would like the ringoid to take into account of two gradings, one corresponding to the homological degree in Ext, or equivalently the filtration degree in the dual bar spectral sequence, and the other corresponding to the internal degree. \begin{definition} Let $\pazocal{F}$ be the ringoid with objects the $\mathbb{Z}_{\leq 0}\times \mathbb{Z}$ and morphisms freely generated over $\F$ under juxtaposition by the following elements: for any $s\leq 0$ and all $i,j$ satisfying $i\geq-j$, there is an element $(Q^i)^*\in \pazocal{F}\big((s,j),(s-1,j-i)\big)$ of weight 2.
+Let $\R_u^!$ be the quotient of $\pazocal{F}$ by the ideal generated by the relations